Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 See: Spring Budget 2017 (para 3.6), OOTLAR (para 1.2) and TIIN: Income Tax: dividend allowance reduction.

-As announced in AS 2016, the Chancellor confirmed in Spring Budget 2017 that these rates will be increased through legislation in FB 2017 in accordance with the table below:
+As announced at AS 2016, the Chancellor confirmed in Spring Budget 2017 that these rates will be increased through legislation in FB 2017 in accordance with the table below:

 By the end of this parliament in 2020, the personal allowance is set to increase to £12,500 and the higher rate threshold to £50,000.
 In order for personal allowance increases not to be eroded by inflation going forward, once the personal allowance reaches £12,500, it will then rise in line with the Consumer Price Index (CPI).